LuisPalacios/Common-iOS_OSX-Framework/README.md

 ### Step 3: Build the Other Platform

-To build the other platform we're going to use a "Run Script" phase to execute some basic commands.
+To build all platforms we're going to use a "Run Script" phase to execute some basic commands.
 Add a new "Run Script" build phase to your aggregate target and paste the following code into it.
 You can rename the phase by clicking the title of the phase (I've named it "LP_Create Fat Framework (Run Script)", for example).

 #### Script to create the Fat framework